 - a desire to engage the social world; and,

-The criminal justice bachelor's degree programs give students the opportunity to develop knowledge and skills above the introductory level through a logically sequenced, coherent, and rigorous body of coursework.
+The degree programs in Justice Studies give students the opportunity to develop knowledge and skills above the introductory level through a logically sequenced, coherent, and rigorous body of coursework.

 All our programs in the School of Justice Studies are part of a broadly based degree program with a balance of general education, required and elective courses in justice and in related fields, and unrestricted electives wherever possible.